 British Airways extends status by 12 months

 British Airways Executive Club status isn’t based on the traditional calendar year, but rather individuals have different membership years.
 Executive Club members have to earn a certain number of Tier Club points during their qualification year to earn status.

 As a reminder, not only has British Airways extended status for some, but the program has also lowered Tier Points requirements by 25% for those with Tier Point collection year end dates through June 2022 (this was previously announced).
 This is useful whether you’re looking to earn status from scratch, requalify for your status in the future, or achieve a higher elite tier.

-The new Tier Point thresholds will be as follows:
+The reduced Tier Point thresholds are as follows:

 - Bronze status requires 225 Tier Points or 18 eligible flights